Nonminimally coupled ultralight axions as cold dark matter: Conclusion

 \section{Conclusion}

-In this paper, we study a non-minimally coupled scalar field as a potential cold dark matter candidate.
-The minimal scalar field models have been extensively studied as ultra-light axions in the literature and are known to alleviate well-known small-scale issues with the usual $\Lambda$CDM model.
-Our study is a natural extensions of such models.
+In this paper, we study a nonminimally coupled scalar-field as a potential cold dark matter candidate.
+The minimal scalar field models have been extensively studied as ultralight axions in the literature and are known to alleviate well-known small-scale issues with the usual $\Lambda$CDM model.
+Our study is a natural extension of such models.

-The dynamics of both the background and the perturbed components of the scalar field change substantially for the non-minimally coupled case.
-Initially, the background scalar field behaves as radiation unlike the usual case in which the scalar field energy starts as cosmological constant.
-For scale factor in the range $a \simeq 10^{-5}\hbox{--}10^{-7}$, the non-minimally scalar field makes a transition to the cosmological-constant domination phase (Figure~\ref{fig:background}).
+The dynamics of both the background and the perturbed components of the scalar field change substantially for the nonminimally coupled case.
+Initially, the background scalar field behaves as radiation, unlike the usual case in which the scalar-field energy starts as a cosmological constant.
+For a scale factor in the range $a \simeq 10^{-5}\hbox{--}10^{-7}$, the nonminimally coupled scalar field makes a transition to the cosmological-constant domination phase (Fig.~\ref{fig:background}).
 The altered initial evolution yields a new constraint on such models from primordial nucleosynthesis.
-During the primordial nucleosynthesis, the final abundance of helium-4 and deuterium is a sensitive function of the total radiation content of the universe at $a \simeq 10^{-9}$.
-A comparison of current data with the theory of formation of light elements suggest that the amount of 'dark radiation' could not exceed 10\% of the radiation energy density given by photons and the standard model neutrinos during that era (e.g. see \cite{2012arXiv1208.0032S} and references therein).
-This constrains the strength of the gravity-scalar field coupling $\xi \lesssim 10$ for the range of scalar field masses we consider here.
+During primordial nucleosynthesis, the final abundance of helium-4 and deuterium is a sensitive function of the total radiation content of the universe at $a \simeq 10^{-9}$.
+A comparison of current data with the theory of formation of light elements suggest that the amount of ``dark radiation" could not exceed 10\% of the radiation energy density given by photons and the standard model neutrinos during that era (e.g. see \cite{2012arXiv1208.0032S} and references therein).
+This constrains the strength of the gravity-scalar-field coupling $\xi \lesssim 10$ for the range of scalar-field masses we consider here.